agb32/cosmadoc/docs/source/gpu.md

 ## Grace-Hopper

-The Grace-Hopper nodes are currently available for direct ssh from a login node (gn002, gn003).
-Eventually, one will be made into a Slurm queue.
+The Grace-Hopper nodes are currently available for direct ssh from a login node (gn002).  ga003 is available in a Slurm queue, gracehopper.

 ## Ponte Vecchio

 The Intel Ponte Vecchio node (donated by Intel) is available for direct ssh from a login node (gi001).

+## MI300X

+The MI300X node has 8x GPUs, and is available for direct ssh from a login node (ga007).
+It will eventually be put into a slurm queue.